MiyuruCG/Interviews-master/README.md

 npm start

 - I have a basic understanding on SQL and PHP, not enough to create a working application.
-- In this project only React UI part works.
+- I have chose the React JS as the UI